dojo/site/content/blog/en/dojo-middleware.md

 author: Anthony Gubler & Rene Rubalcava
 ---

-Dojo provides a [middleware system](https://dojo.io/learn/middleware/introduction) that you can use in developing widgets for your applications.
-There is a comprehensive list of [available middleware](https://dojo.io/learn/middleware/available-middleware) that you can use to manage local widget state, styling, or DOM related information.
+Dojo provides a [middleware system](https://dojo.io/learn/middleware/introduction) for developing widgets for your applications.
+There is a comprehensive list of [available middleware](https://dojo.io/learn/middleware/available-middleware) for managing local widget state, styling, or DOM related information.

 <!-- more -->

-Middleware is really interesting because they can be used to help you interact with the DOM or with the properties of your widget.
+Middleware are really interesting because they can help you interact with the DOM or with the properties of your widget with retaining a reactive architecture.

-Middleware is created with the same factory used to create a widget, except instead of returning a vnode, you return an object or function that defines the API of the middleware and can be used to do some extra work for your widget.
+Middleware gets created with the same factory used to create a widget, except instead of returning a `vnode`, an object or function gets returned defining the API of the middleware and can get used to do some extra work for your widget.

 The Dojo documentation touches on [creating your own middleware](https://dojo.io/learn/middleware/middleware-fundamentals#creating-middleware).
 How could you implement your own custom middleware for your own widgets?

 ## Validation Middleware

-Maybe we're building some form based widgets and we want to provide my own validation.
+Maybe we're building form-based widgets and we want to provide our own validation.
 For example, we might want to validate that a phone number is entered correctly.

 In this case, we're interested in wrapping an input in some form of validation.
-Firstly we need to create a `PhoneValidator` widget to wrap DOM `input`.
-The result would look something like this.
+First, we need to create a `PhoneValidator` widget to wrap DOM `input`.
+The result would look something like this:

 > src/widgets/PhoneNumber.tsx